olivernybroe/intellij-touch/readme.md

 - Restart the IDE
 - Go to `Appearance & Behavior` -> `Menus and Toolbars` -> `Touch Bar` and press the button.

+This plugin has been deprecated.
+IntelliJ now has support for the Touch bar with the most of our features.
+No further development will be made, instead we recommend you to update to IntelliJ 2018.2 or above for Touch bar support.
+If you would like to contribute, then do it directly to IntelliJ instead.

 ## Features

 - Customizable